Soyvolon/ChristysThirstyBeerRides/docs/README.md

 !> All rides require a waiver that has been signed this year.
 Sign the waiver [here](https://app.waiversign.com/e/603c0adb7f7f610019a7293b/doc/603c0b743222d400197e44d5?event=none)

-## Beers & Murals Bike Crawl
-> Check-in 2-2:50pm, Roll out 3pm<br />
- Bayboro Brewing, 2390 5th Ave S, St. Petersburg, FL<br />
-Saturday, March 27th.
+## Christy's Thirsty "Friday Night Lights" Casual Beer Bike Ride
+> Friday, April 9th – 5:30pm (arrive between 4:30-5:20 to check-in and enjoy a beer) <br />
+Starting at Avid Brew Company – 1745 1st Ave S., St. Pete

 *Limited Bike Rentals available*

-Join Christy’s Thirsty Beer Rides as we take a leisurely, fun bike ride (crawl) around St. Pete checking out some murals with beer stops along the way.
+Join Christy's Thirsty Beer Rides as we take a leisurely, fun, "Friday Night Lights" bike ride around St. Pete with beer stops along the way.
+Lights are a must for this ride … **_Prize given for the best bike lights!_**

-Arrive as early as 2:00 pm to check-in and enjoy a beer before we roll out.
-Check-in before partaking!!

 ### DRINK SPECIALS
 Exclusive drink specials for Christy's Thirsty Beer Rides!